yeehaa123/presentation-moonconf/slides.md

 "The main principle behind layered architectures is that of 'separation of responsibility'.
 Each layer is responsible for a finite amount of work."

-This is comparable to classic home layout, as idealized in the dollhouse in the picture.
-Each floor has a clearly defined responsibility.
-The bottom layer is the living room, the middle the parent's bedroom, and the top one is where the baby sleeps.
+This is comparable to the classic home layout, as idealized in the dollhouse in the picture on this slide.
+In this house, each floor has a clearly defined responsibility.
+The bottom layer consists of the living room, the middle is the parent's bedroom, and the top one is where the baby sleeps.

 In software development, a layered architecture can have many layers, but in its simplest form it consists of a persistence layer with business and presentation layers build on top of it.